What is a credit card with a $0 annual fee and 0% intro APR on balance transfers?

 - Annual fee waiver.

-Some cards offer no annual fee for the entire life of the card, while others only waive it as a promotional offer.
-In the latter case, you should know when the annual fee will kick in, like in the second or third year, and how much it will cost from then on.
+Some cards only waive the annual fee as a promotional offer — you should know when the annual fee will kick in, and how much it will cost from then on.

 - Balance transfer period.

-Consider the length of the promotional offer, such as 0% interest for 6 months vs. 0% interest for 18 months.
-The interest fees saved over a longer period can be substantial.
-Make sure that you can repay your entire balance before the promotional period ends, otherwise your remaining balance will collect the revert interest rate.
+Consider the length of the promotional offer, such as 0% interest for 6 months versus 0% interest for 18 months.

 - Revert rate.